 Still, legitimation and normative consensus is important, so let us look at its process of determination.

 2. An example: Individualistic competitiveness.

-2.1 Meaning = three normative beliefs:
+2.1 three normative beliefs that constitute individualism

 First, what are we talking about here, what is the subjective orientation in question?
 By individualistic competitiveness I mean the belief that